asciidoctor/asciidoctor-kroki/README.md

 ### Setup

-To build this project, you will need Node.js >= 8.11 and npm (we recommend `nvm` to manage multiple active Node.js versions).
+To build this project, you will need the latest active LTS of Node.js and npm (we recommend `nvm` to manage multiple active Node.js versions).

 ### Building